Allen K. Briggs Memorial Scholarship

 and i386.
 I have been able to use a script as a workaround for

-the problem of setting LD_LIBRARY_PATH
+the problem of setting LD_LIBRARY_PATH.
+My patch for

 setting guard size to 0 and hence, precluding Wine from